IBM/solution-builder-vscode-extension/README.md

-# IBM Cloud Solution Builder <sup>Beta</sup>
+# IBM Cloud Solution Editor <sup>Beta</sup>

-IBM Cloud Solution Builder extension for [Visual Studio Code](https://code.visualstudio.com/) helps you customize your [IBM Cloud](https://cloud.ibm.com) infrastructure by providing syntax highlighting, linting, module management, and code completion for your deployable architecture.
+IBM Cloud Solution Editor extension for [Visual Studio Code](https://code.visualstudio.com/) helps you customize your [IBM Cloud](https://cloud.ibm.com) infrastructure by providing syntax highlighting, linting, module management, and code completion for your deployable architecture.

 This is an experimental feature that is available for evaluation and testing purposes and might change without notice.

-Solution Builder currently supports text editing of IBM Cloud Schematics blueprint YAML files.
+Solution Editor currently supports text editing of IBM Cloud Schematics blueprint YAML files.

 Use this extension to build and customize your deployable architecture by editing your blueprint YAML file and adding modules and input values.